 Perhaps you’ve always heard about the importance of making sure you have school-life balance.
-It’s that conscious effort to make time for the things you feel passionate about while making sure you are setting yourself up to achieve a good future.
+It’s that conscious effort to make time for the things you feel passionate about, like college basketball, while making sure you are setting yourself up to achieve a good future.

 There are so many activities you can choose from that can help you divert your attention from your studies to your personal growth—one of which is sports.
 If you have always been a fan of hoops, and sports in general, here are the top 10 schools that can help you reach your career goals while letting you enjoy the life of a baller!